Competitions & Workshops

 Student Competitions

 This annual event is the regional competition for the National Ocean Sciences Bowl (NOSB), an academic competition for high school students which engages them in ocean science, prepares them for ocean science-related and other STEM careers, and helps them become knowledgeable citizens and environmental stewards.
 Teams compete for supremacy through a combination of quiz-style buzzer answers and written responses.
-The next event will take place on February 7 and 8, 2025 in Corvallis.
+The next event will be held February 6 and 7, 2026 in Corvallis.

 In this annual challenge, students in grade 3-12 from Oregon Coast school districts show off devices they build which are powered by water, wind or light.
 Winners of the Wind and Solar categories are invited to the national KidWind Challenge event.
-The next event will take place on March 4, 2025 at Hatfield Marine Science Center in Newport.
+The next event will be held March 12, 2026 at Hatfield Marine Science Center in Newport.
+More info coming soon.

 Watch a video about this event.